santannarenata/Home-Value_project/README.md

 **Goal**
 A time series analysis of the evolution of house values in different counties in TN.
-Counties Analyzed (14):Davidson, Rutherford, Williamson, Sumner, Wilson, Maury, Robertson, Dickson, Cheatham, Hickman Macon, Smith, Cannon and Trousdale.
+Counties Analyzed (14): Davidson, Rutherford, Williamson, Sumner, Wilson, Maury, Robertson, Dickson, Cheatham, Hickman, Macon, Smith, Cannon and Trousdale.

 -Tools: JavaScript, CSS and HTML